 As part of our Italy vacation on points and miles, we decided to spend two nights in Venice.
 Venice has lots of luxury hotels, so it was difficult to decide where to stay.
 I finally settled on the JW Marriott Venice.
 It was a better value than other hotels at 40,000 Marriott points per nights but I was somewhat skeptical about having to take a shuttle boat to and from the island whenever we wanted to experience Venice.
 This ended up being one of the main reasons I LOVED the JW Marriott Venice!
 It’s the perfect island getaway from the crowded, touristy areas of Venice.
-This resort and spa has everything you could want so you don’t even have to leave the island if you don’t feel like it.
+This resort and spa have everything you could want so you don’t even have to leave the island if you don’t feel like it.
 Here’s my review of the JW Marriott Venice Resort and Spa.

 Since you will likely rely on the shuttle boat, I’d like to note that it was very easy to find.
 We also never had an issue with it being too crowded.
 The boat leaves St. Mark’s to return to the hotel every 30 minutes and the ride lasts about 20 to 25 minutes.
 Boat service to St. Mark’s begins at 8:30am and the last trip back is 12:30am.
 There are also six morning trips from the hotel to the train station every hour starting at 6:00am.